How to rid your house of dog fleas

 #5.
 Clean regularly: Vacuum daily

 Unfortunately getting rid of fleas isn’t a one-off job, the flea life cycle is around one month long and with females laying up to 50 eggs a day.
 It is wise to vacuum every other day and repeat the cleaning steps regularly to completely rid the house of dog fleas and keep your family and pets safe and comfortable.
+You might also want to consider hiring someone like this carpet cleaning Cheltenham company to come and do a deep clean every so often and get the benefit of their professional equipment and expertise.

 #6 Nematodes: Water them into the lawn